jphp-group/jphp/README.md

 ### Building JAR with JPHP

-Use `php.runtime.launch.Launcher` class as the Main class for your jar.
-By default, the launcher loads `JPHP-INF/launcher.conf` configuration from a resource directory, inside this file you can specify the name of a bootstrap php file (which will be loaded from a resource directory and executed):
+Use the `php.runtime.launch.Launcher` class as the Main class for your jar.
+By default, the launcher loads the `JPHP-INF/launcher.conf` configuration from a resource directory, inside this file you can specify the name of a bootstrap php file (which will be loaded from a resource directory and executed):

 ```